All boats operating beyond sheltered waters are required to carry an Emergency Position Indicating Radio Beacon (EPIRB).

 406 MHz beacons are much easier to locate as they are more accurate and also contain particular details about the vessel and its owner.
 Consequently false alerts can be resolved by a quick radio or telephone call.

 406MHz personal locator beacons (PLBs) are available in compact sizes to enable them to be carried within the wet weather gear of yachtsmen and solo boaters.
 These PLBs are not recognised as the principal EPIRB on a boat as they are built to a different standard.

 Visit the AMSA website for more information on distress beacons.

 It is important to remember that once activated, the response to your EPIRB signal by a search and rescue authority may take many hours, especially if you are in a remote location.

 121.5 MHz and 406 MHz EPIRBS must not be disposed of in household rubbish or refuse sites.

-MAST appreciates the co-operation of the management and staff of Battery World for providing this important service.
+MAST appreciates the co-operation of the Volunteer Marine Rescue Groups and management and staff of Battery World for providing this important service.

-MAST can no longer accept out of date EPIRBS at 5 Franklin Wharf.
+MAST can no longer accept out of date EPIRBS at their offices in Hunter Street.